 Guests bring many different items when they travel and may inadvertently carry with them dangerous substances or items that are prohibited or restricted.
 Some common household items such as drain cleaners, paint, solvents, petrol, gas containers, fireworks, lighters, glues, detergents, bleach and aerosols are potentially dangerous goods.

 IATA Dangerous Goods Regulation provides a list of dangerous goods.
 For the comfort, safety and security of all onboard RB flights, dangerous goods are either prohibited or restricted in your carry-on or checked-in baggage.

-Prohibited items and baggage restrictions guides listed below for your reference when you pack.
+Prohibited items and baggage restrictions guides listed below or in this guide for your reference when you pack.